 Make sure you have the medication you need and if you are travelling don't forget to pack it in your hand luggage.
 There's more information on travelling on the NASS website.

-Avoid high impact exercise such as running if you are having a flare up or feel a flare up coming on.
+Avoid high impact exercise such as running if you are having a flare or feel you may have one coming on.

-Talk to your physiotherapist about the type of gentle stretching exercises that would be most suitable for you during a flare up.
+Talk to your physiotherapist about the type of gentle stretching exercises that would be most suitable for you during a flare.

-There are suggested stretching exercises in our Back to Action exercise guide but it's always best to get individual advice if you can.
+There are suggested stretching exercises in our Back to Action exercise guide.

-- Watching your favourite DVD or playing your favourite music.
-Some people have told us that they have a special mood busting play list on their iPod for when they really feel down and stressed with their AS
+Watching your favourite DVD or playing your favourite music.
+Try keeping a special mood busting play list on your iPod for when you really feel down and stressed with your AS

 Burn-out in AS - fact or fiction?

-Current thinking is that AS probably does burn out and become truly inactive for a few people but we cannot predict in whom or when this will occur.
+Current thinking is that AS probably does burn out and become inactive for a few but we can't predict in who or when this might happen.
 Much more often burn out simply means that people are now able to tolerate symptoms which may have been ongoing for many years.